About our Artistic Director

 The Musical Rhetoric Workshop is directed by Bram Wayman.
 A conductor and composer, Bram is also active as a keyboardist, vocalist, and musicologist.
-His specific fields are musical rhetoric and post-classical music, the effort to shatter barriers between classical music and its audiences by adopting anti-formal social norms.
-(If this excites you, see Bram’s other project, Consort.)
+His fields of expertise are musical rhetoric, Baroque performance practice, and post-classical music, the effort to shatter privilege barriers between classical music and its audiences by adopting anti-formal social norms.
+(If this excites you, see Bram’s 2013–2015 project, Consort.)

-Aside from conducting, Bram maintains interests in urban planning, railroads, modern money theory, intersectional feminism, and heirloom apples.
-He is a member of the Appalachian Mountain Club and the Green Mountain Club, and is currently working on climbing all of the 4,000-ft.+ peaks of the White Mountains.
+Aside from conducting, Bram maintains interests in sustainable urban planning, railroads, intersectional feminism, and heirloom apples.
+He is a member of the Appalachian Mountain Club, the Green Mountain Club, and the Adirondack Club, and is slowly working on climbing all of the 4,000-ft.+ peaks of the White Mountains.

-More details about Bram’s work are available on his website, www.bramwayman.com.
+For more details about Bram’s work, please visit his website, www.bramwayman.com.